safedep/vet/README.md

 vet auth configure
 ```

-> Insights API is used to enrich OSS packages with meta-data for rich query and policy
+> Insights API is used to enrich OSS packages with metadata for rich query and policy
 > decisions.
 Alternatively, the API key can be passed through environment
 > variable `VET_API_KEY`